microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgReplyGroupThread.md

 		)
 	}
 }
-Invoke-MgReplyGroupThread -GroupId $groupId -ConversationThreadId $conversationThreadId -BodyParameter $params
+Invoke-MgBetaReplyGroupThread -GroupId $groupId -ConversationThreadId $conversationThreadId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgReplyGroupThread Cmdlet.
+This example shows how to use the Invoke-MgBetaReplyGroupThread Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS